-The full list of codes can be downloaded or accessed interactively at: http://www.euring.org/data-and-codes/euring-codes
+The full list of codes can be downloaded or accessed interactively at: www.euring.org/data and codes/euring code list/index.html

 The purpose of the Place Code is solely to identify particular geographical areas in terms of current administrative regions.
 No political statements are implied by any of these codes.